 My name is Aoede Pando and I'm an illustrator working in Portland, Oregon.
 Drawing inspiration from wildlife and nature, I create colorful, surrealist, and representative illustrations that explore our natural world and inner landscapes.
-I create finished artworks using traditional mediums that I deliver digitally or physically.

 What Materials Do You Use?